azalea-rs/azalea/README.md

 ## Branches

 There are several branches in the Azalea repository that target older Minecraft versions.
-It is not guaranteed that they will be up-to-date with the latest version of Azalea.
+Most of them are severely outdated compared to the latest version of Azalea.
 If you'd like to update them or add more, please open a PR.

 -   [1.20.5-1.20.6](https://github.com/azalea-rs/azalea/tree/1.20.6)
 -   [1.20.4](https://github.com/azalea-rs/azalea/tree/1.20.4)